ucbrise/dory/README.md

 Default TLS keys and certificates are included for testing.
 You do not need to change these to run evaluation benchmarks, but in a real deployment, these should be freshly generated for security.

-4. Run `./setup.sh` locally.
+4. In `bench/`, run `python3 setup.py` locally.
 This will copy your local configuration to the EC2 instances you just created.

 You've just finished setup!
 Follow the steps below to run experiments and reproduce our results.